Data sources

 The current version of the standards is the Australian Hospital Patient Costing Standards Version 4.1.
 For more information about data specifications, see IHACPA's Data collection page.

-Department of Health (2016a) Access to medicines for palliative care on the PBS, Department of Health, Australian Government, accessed 20 January 2023.
+Department of Health, Disability and Ageing (2016a) Access to medicines for palliative care on the PBS, Department of Health, Disability and Ageing, Australian Government, accessed 20 February 2025.

-Department of Health (2016b) Schedule of Pharmaceutical Benefits: Summary of Changes.
-Effective 1 January 2016, Department of Health, Australian Government, accessed 10 January 2023.
+Department of Health, Disability and Ageing (2016b) Schedule of Pharmaceutical Benefits: Summary of Changes.
+Effective 1 January 2016, Department of Health, Disability and Ageing, Australian Government, accessed 10 February 2025.

-Department of Health and Ageing (2011) Pharmaceutical Benefits Scheme Collection of Under Co-payment Data, Department of Health and Ageing, Australian Government, accessed 10 January 2023.
+Department of Health, Disability and Ageing (2011) Pharmaceutical Benefits Scheme Collection of Under Co-payment Data, Department of Health, Disability and Ageing, Australian Government, accessed 10 February 2025.